manindertaggar/Android-Notification-SDK/README.md

 https://firebase.google.com/docs/cloud-messaging/server

 Please make sure for the payload, you do not send the notification, please send all the required fields in the data object.
-As per the official documentation, all of the subfields send in the data must be stringified as the data object is only available as `Map<String, String>`
+As per the official documentation, all of the subfields sent in the data must be stringified as the data object is only available as `Map<String, String>`